-After 2 coats of primer, we let it dry overnight.
-The next day, we started painting.
+After 2 coats of primer, we let it dry overnight and started painting the next day.

-We opted to use Sherwin Williams Showcase Stain-Blocking Paint & Primer in Origami White (semi-gloss).
+We used Sherwin Williams Showcase Stain-Blocking Paint in Origami White (semi-gloss) from our local Lowes.

-After the paint dried, we nailed a thin sheet of plywood to the back and replaced the drawers and door.
+After the paint dried, we nailed a thin sheet of plywood to the back and put the drawers and door back in.
 It was finally starting to look like the farmhouse buffet that I had envisioned.

 Step 5: Stain

-One of the last steps to this process, was to add stain to the top of the dresser.
+One of the last steps in this process was to add stain to the top of the dresser.

 Step 6: Add Handles & Knobs

-After staining, we added handles and a knob that we found at Hobby Lobby (40% off!).
+After staining, we added new handles and a knob that we found at Hobby Lobby (for 40% off!).

-Since we want to use our buffet as a charging station for our tablets, my husband cut holes in the plywood on the back of the buffet.
+Since we want to use our farmhouse buffet as a charging station, my husband cut holes in the plywood on the back of the buffet.
 The holes are placed behind the top drawers to allow a short extension cord to run from the wall outlet to a power strip inside the drawer.

-Now, we can charge all of our tablets at the same time, in the same place.
-No more lost cords or fear of stepping on an expensive iPad because the kids are charging it in the floor of their bedroom.
+Now, we can charge all of our devices at the same time, in the same place.
+No more lost cords or fear of stepping on an expensive iPad because the kids are charging it on their bedroom floor.